ahmedmusharaf31/Nishan-e-Zindagi-FYP/usage.md

 ## Overview

 Nishan-e-Zindagi (Sign of Life) is an emergency response system that uses Meshtastic LoRa mesh network devices to detect potential survivors in disaster areas.
 Sensor nodes measure CO2, temperature, and humidity levels.
 The data is transmitted over the mesh network to a gateway, which forwards it to a live web dashboard via WebSocket.
+Rescuers can also manually pin survivor locations on the map and create alerts directly from field reports.

 ## Architecture